marecl/QuasiFS/README.md

 Hardlinks are available only in scope of the local partition.
 Symlinks are cross-partition, but handled only by `QFS`.

+## Precautions
+This is a WIP project.
+Use QFS for maximum compatibility with host FS, although results may vary.
+Using Partitions (and lower) may or may not produce undefined behaviour.

 ## Host integration
 It's now possible to bind host's directories to QFS Partition.
+By design, QFS doesn't expect external changes.
+There is *no* desync detection or repair procedure.
+Your FS will just start breaking.
 Experimental feature, proceed with caution.
 This makes QFS have obfuscated access to *virtually any* location on your machine.
 There may (or may not) be safeguards against breaking out from specified path.